 MB: We really have a lot of great people in the area.
 The University of Michigan brings a lot of great writers to town, through their own writing series, which is thankfully open to the public, and of course, there’s all the fantastic students and professors working there.
 We’ve also got a number of literary magazines housed in or around town as well, including Hobart, Unsaid, Absinthe, and Midwestern Gothic.
 When Shaman Drum closed its doors after almost thirty years, we lost a great venue for readings, but that hasn’t stopped people from holding events or from founding reading series in other places.
 Honestly, it’s a community I wish I saw more of.
 There are so many incredibly talented people in town, but we maybe don’t see each other quite as much as I’d like, in part because we’re all so busy working.
 It’s definitely not a community of people posing as writers and editors and publishers.
 We’ve got the real thing in abundance in Ann Arbor, and the years I’ve lived here have really given me access to the friendship of some fantastic people.

 Laura: What do you wish existed in publishing that hasn’t been invented yet?

 MB: The thirty-hour day?
 Another six hours a day would do me a lot of good, even if I just spent them sleeping.
 There’s a lot to be done in publishing, and so many great people doing everything they can.
-I wouldn’t mind giving them a little more time to do so—or just to take a rest after their good labors.subscribe to Ploughshares?
+I wouldn’t mind giving them a little more time to do so—or just to take a rest after their good labors.Might we be so bold as to suggest that you subscribe to Ploughshares?